lionel-panhaleux/archon-bot/README.md

 ```

 Once everything is OK, you can close the round, no more VP report will be accepted.
-This step is optional you can also proceed to the next round directly.
+This step is optional: you can also proceed to the next round directly.

 ```
 archon round-finish